powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the CGMES model is a node/breaker model then `ConnectivityNode` objects are present in the CGMES input files, and for each of them a new `Node` is created in the corresponding PowSyBl voltage level.
 A `Node` in the PowSyBl model is an integer identifier that is unique by voltage level.

 If the import option `iidm.import.cgmes.create-busbar-section-for-every-connectivity-node` is `true` an additional busbar section is also created in the same voltage level.
 This option is used to debug the conversion and facilitate the comparison of the topology present in the CGMES input files and the topology computed by PowSyBl.
-The attributes of the busbar section are:
+The attributes of the busbar section are created as such:
 - Identity attributes `Id` and `Name` are copied from the `ConnectivityNode`.
 - `Node` The same `Node` assigned to the mapped `ConnectivityNode`.